The teenage years can be hard on your skin. Changes in hormones can lead to oily skin, acne breakouts, and all of the hazards of shaving.

 Without testicles, men wouldn't be able to have kids.
 They'd also look and feel a lot different without testosterone.
 Testosterone is responsible for many of the male characteristics that make men different from women.

 These important organs hang outside the body in a sac called the scrotum.
-And since they hang outside the body, they don't have bone or muscle around them to protect them like other body organs do.
+And since they hang outside the body, they don't have bone or muscle around to protect them like other organs do.
 That means there is nothing to absorb any of the blow if they happen to get hit.
 So they take the full force of the hit without any cushion.

 What does it feel like to get hit in the testicles?

 The first symptom is a lot of pain.
 That may be followed by nausea and sometimes vomiting.
 Fortunately, the testicles are made of spongy material that typically absorbs the shock without a lot of damage.
 They are also covered by a tough material that protects the tissue inside.